shahery/django-blog-project4/README.md

        and also copy and paste that secret key in env.py file of your project
      * After all this done, click on the deploy tab and connect your repository you want to deploy with the heroku and click on the deploy branch
-     * Thats it, you are good to go, your project has been deployed, you can see your project clicking on the open app button.
+     * Your project has been deployed now and you can see your project clicking on the open app button.

   [Back to top](#)
 # Credits
  ## Content
    * The Idea of README.md file and the codes used for the website were also learnt from [Code Institute](https://codeinstitute.net)
-   * Few codes were also learnt from [codemy.com](https://codemy.com/)
+   * Few codes were also learnt from [Codemy.com](https://codemy.com/)
+   * Few codes were taken from [Stack Overflow](https://stackoverflow.com/)

  ## Media
    * Cloudinary is used in this project for images purposes.